nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click the add button as shown in the screenshot above.

 ![Add_Pop_up_Window](images/userGuide/Add_2.png "Add Pop Up Window")

-2. A popup window will show and you can starting add the patient's details, once all the mandatory blanks as mentioned in the CLI method are filled in, click on the **+ ADD PATIENT** as shown in the screenshot above and the patient will be added successfully.
+2. After clicking on the Add Patient button, a popup window will appear where you can enter the patient's details.
+   Make sure to fill in all the required fields that were mentioned in the CLI method.
+Once all the mandatory fields are filled in, click on the **+ ADD PATIENT** button to successfully add the patient.
+The patient's details will be saved in MediMate, and you can view them later in the patient list.

 ### Listing all patients : `list`